The Bit Players

 By March of 1893, American augermakers were producing so many standard augers and bits that they had become a commodity.
 A soft economy only compounded the problem.
 A group of ten augermakers responded by forming the American Auger and Bit Association, an organization whose primary purpose was to set prices for various categories of augers, a practice sometimes referred to as price fixing.
 Rockford Bit became a charter member.
 Notable among the non-participants were the Irwin Auger Bit Company whose unique designs were protected by patent, and the Russell Jennings Mfg.
 Company whose bits commanded a premium.
 The organization remained active for some dozen years.(3)

-Perhaps the best known of the Rockford Bit Company's bits were its Perfection Jennings augers.
+Perhaps the best known of the Rockford Bit Company's bits were its "Perfection Jennings" augers.
 Sets of the bits were put up in wooden American case boxes.
+The company stamped much of its output with a single word, ROCKFORD.
+Some of the company's double-spur bits bear the remarkably wordy designation ...

 Workers at the Rockford Bit Company went on strike in 1916.
-The unintended consequence of their actions was that the business folded.
+The unintended consequence of their action was that the business folded.
 Greenlee Brothers & Company bought the company’s assets and moved the stock and equipment to Rockford, Illinois the following year.
 The articles of dissolution for the Rockford Bit Company were filed on August 13, 1917, in Indiana.

 Illustration credits